Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Attacks for classification in Texts

+Multi-level attacks incorporate at least two of the three adversarial attacks to create more imperceptible and high success rate adversarial examples.
+Therefore, unlike a single method, the multi-level attack calculation is more expensive and more complicated.

-The authors carried out adversarial attacks in both white-box and black-box settings.
-In the white-box scenario, they defined the conceptions of hot training phrases and hot sample phrases.
-These two objects were both obtained by leveraging the back-propagation algorithm to compute the cost gradients of samples.
-The former one shed light on what to insert, and the latter one implied where to insert, remove, and modify.
-In the black-box scenario, the authors used the idea of fuzzing technique\cite{msagpa2007} for reference to obtain hot training phrases and hot sample phrases.
-A core assumption was that the target model could be queried.
-Samples were fed to target model, and then isometric whitespace was used to substitute origin word each time.
-The difference between the results before and after modification was the deviation of each word.
-The larger it was, the more significant the corresponding word was to the classification.
-Hence, hot training phrases were the most frequent words in the set of inputs, which consisted of the largest deviation words for each training sample.
-And hot sample phrases were the words with largest deviation for every test sample.
+Liang \etal{}\cite{blhlmspbxlws2018} utilized the FGSM to determine what, where, and how to insert, remove, and modify.
+They use the natural language watermarking technique \cite{mavrmcchfkdmsn2001} to ensure generated adversarial examples compromise their utilities.
+In the white-box scenario, they define hot training phrases and hot sample phrases by computing the cost gradients of inputs.
+The former sheds light on what to insert, and the latter implies where to insert, remove, and modify.
+In the black-box scenario, the hot training phrases and hot sample phrases are obtained through the fuzzing technique\cite{msagpa2007}.
+When an input is fed to the target model, they use isometric whitespace to substitute the origin word each time.
+The difference between the results before and after modification is the deviation of each word.
+The larger it is, the more significant the corresponding word is to the classification.
+Hence, hot training phrases are the most frequent words in the set of inputs, which consist of the largest deviation words for each training sample.
+Hot sample phrases are the words with the largest deviation for every test sample.